lucylangenb/jacktrip/installjacktrip_osx.md

 - `cd` without any additional arguments will redirect you to the home directory.
 - `pwd` shows you the "present working directory" (the full path of the directory you're in).

+Open Terminal again (⌘T for a new tab, ⌘N for a new window) to make sure your changes went through.